 Rearing a pet is a learning experience for everyone.
 If you are planning to have one, then let your tween do the research.
 Guide them to know the best pets to rear, their suitable habitats, food habits, etc., and prepare a five-minute PowerPoint presentation to share their research with the family.
 This activity can help a child connect with the surroundings and develop communication skills.

-Involving themselves in exciting and engaging learning activities can help your tween develop their cognitive abilities and boost physical development.
+In conclusion, Involving themselves in exciting and engaging learning activities can help your pre-teen develop their cognitive abilities and boost physical development.
 Let them utilize their skills and choose complex activities to outperform themselves to boost confidence and become self-aware.

 - Best Indoor And Outdoor Learning Activities For 6-Year-Olds